TheWhyofFry/biflabgit/Guide4.md

 $ > git reset --hard f8e297f #reset to the point before the revert
 $ > git revert --no-commit 0c03424..HEAD
 ```
-This will revert all the commits from "Edit Line 1" onward.
+This will revert all the commits from "Edit Line 1" onward (HEAD being the most recent commit).
 The reason for the ``--no-commit`` parameter in this example, is because _each_ commit will be reverted in turn.
 When you use ``--no-commit`` the total reversions are consolidated and you can do a manual commit with an appropriate message.

 ### Why is it cool?

 Well, undoing disastrous changes is always great.
 Both tools, ``git reset`` and ``git revert`` are fantastic in undoing changes.
 The majority of the time, you may want to revert a change due to a specific commit, so ``git revert`` is generally preferred, since it only undoes the changes brought about by that specific commit.
-Furthermore, you can specify the files(s) without reverting changes to other files in the same commit.
+Also note, that if you ``git reset``, you change the state of the file to a specific commit.
+This means all the subsequent changes from that point onwards are lost.
+And if you ``git reset --hard`` you will lose _everything_ inbetween.

+Of course, if similar lines were edited in subsequent commits, they will need to be resolved manually.
+We'll look at that scenario in a subsequent lecture.